Why Every Country Can’t Export More

 As Germany and Japan join China in trying to export their way out of their economic dilemmas, the world is pinning its hopes on U.S. consumers—many of whom have not received a raise in six years.

 An exporting strategy requires countries to either cut their labor costs or reduce their currency.
 German banks spent the past twenty years lending money to European countries and consumers to enable them to buy German goods and services.
 But after the European debt and banking crisis, this is no longer a viable option.
 So German companies need to find new customers.

 They could find customers in Germany or abroad.
-To find them at home, German corporations would have to pay their own workers more.
+To find them at home, German corporations would have to pay their workers more.
 The country decided against this and, instead, hopes to sell more goods to the U.S. To do this, Germany must cheapen the euro.

-Euro-cheapening is done by shrinking the government budget deficits of Portugal, Italy, Ireland, Spain and Greece in a process called austerity.
+Euro-cheapening is done by shrinking the government budget deficits of Portugal, Italy, Ireland, Spain, and Greece in a process called austerity.
 Through spending cuts austerity pushes interest rates lower, which forces the euro to drop against the dollar.
 But austerity also increases unemployment and lowers wages in those countries.

 Japan’s export strategy involves their version of quantitative easing: the central bank buys government bonds to reduce already low-interest rates, which in turn pushes the Japanese currency—the yen—lower vs. the dollar.
-A lower yen makes Japanese exports cheaper.
+A weaker yen makes Japanese exports cheaper.